 - Economy: Provide free public WIFI in the downtown area by July 2021.

 - Identify resources, experts and contacts.
 Share UM System Broadband Initiative resources and expertise.
-Contact Sam Tennant, UM System Broadband Initiative manager, for support and guidance.
+Contact Alison Copeland, UM System Broadband Initiative manager, for support and guidance.